Limmen/Limmen.github.io/_posts/2022-10-13-optimal-control-for-a-better-world.md

 ## System identification

 The system model includes five free parameters: $$\alpha, \beta, \gamma, \delta, \epsilon$$.
-We estimate these parameters based on historical climate data (see Fig. 2).
+We estimate these parameters based on historical climate data (see the figure above).
 Specifically, we use Bayesian optimization [6] to find model parameters that minimize the difference between the model's predictions and historical climate data from the years $$1960-2015$$.
 Formally, we minimize the optimization criterion:

 $$
 \min_{\alpha, \beta, \gamma, \delta, \epsilon} \int_{t_i}^{t_f}||x(t) - x_{real}(t)||dt \quad \quad \text{subject to }
                                                     \begin{dcases}